Often, busy high-achieving women don’t slow down long enough to recognize and attend to their own feelings and needs until a crisis occurs.

 - High empathy and conscientiousness tend to lead them to take criticism too much to heart

-In addition, you face a barrage of daily pressures and challenges:
+As a high-achieving woman, you face a barrage of additional daily pressures and challenges:

 - If you have children, you’re probably still the one they turn to the most, the one who keeps track of their schedules and remembers to make doctors’ appointments.